Ramon Magsaysay: Presidential Inauguration Day

 Ushering a new era in Philippine government, President Magsaysay placed emphasis upon service to the people by bringing the government closer to the former.

 This was symbolically seen when, on inauguration day, President Magsaysay ordered the gates of Malacañang Palace be opened to the general public, who were allowed to freely visit all parts of the palace complex.
 Later, this was regulated to allow weekly visitation.

-True to his electoral promise, he created the Presidential Complaints and Action Committee.
+He created the Presidential Complaints and Action Committee.
 This body immediately proceeded to hear grievances and recommend remedial action.
-Headed by soft-spoken, but active and tireless, Manuel Manahan, this committee would come to hear nearly 60,000 complaints in a year, of which more than 30,000 would be settled by direct action and a little more than 25,000 would be referred to government agencies for appropriate follow-up.
-This new entity, composed of youthful personnel, all loyal to the President, proved to be a highly successful morale booster restoring the people's confidence in their own government.
-He appointed Zotico "Tex" Paderanga Carrillo in 1953 as PCAC Chief for Mindanao and Sulu.
-He became a close friend to the president because of his charisma to the common people of Mindanao.
+Headed by Manuel Manahan, this committee would come to hear nearly 60,000 complaints in a year, of which more than 30,000 would be settled by direct action and a little more than 25,000 would be referred to government agencies for appropriate follow-up.
+This new entity proved to be a success, increasing approval rates.

-Zotico was a local journalist and a writer from a family on Camiguin, (then sub-province of Misamis Oriental), Zotico become a depository of complaints and an eye of the president in the region his diplomatic skills helped the government, moro and the rebels to learn the true situation in every city and municipalities.
-With his zero corruption mandate he recognized a turn of achievement of Zotico that made him his compadre when Zotico named his fifth child after the President when he was elected in 1953, even making the President godfather to the boy.
-Magsaysay personally visited Mindanao several times because of this friendship, becoming the first President to visit Camiguin, where he was warmly received by thousands of people who waited for his arrival.